valentina-mota/next-project-hex-query/README.md

   - Buttons link to the `uri` of adjacent posts retrieved from the CMS.
 - **CSS Animations**:
   - SVG path animation using `stroke-dashoffset` for homepage elements.
-  - Flying raven animated with CSS step animations.
+  - Flying raven animated with CSS steps() animation method.
   - Floating and swaying effects for elements like hot air balloons.

 ### WordPress as a Headless CMS